sf-wdi-24/modules/week-04-associated-data-and-users/day-04/drill/readme.md

 Let's break up into groups and see if we can figure out possible problems with our binary search implementations.

-**Hint** Are you comfortable with the acronyms DFS and BFS?
+**Hint:** Are you comfortable with the acronyms DFS and BFS?
 Do you know what they mean and why you'd use them?

 ## Challenge v2.01-a omega release